PapaPeskwo/encrypted-cloud-storage/README.md

 # Encrypted Cloud Storage

-This Python script enables you to encrypt directories and upload them to a MEGA.nz cloud storage account.
-It utilizes a KeePass database to securely store and retrieve the encryption and MEGA account credentials, ensuring enhanced security for your sensitive data.
+This Python script enables you to encrypt directories and upload them to either a MEGA.nz cloud storage account or Google Drive.
+It utilizes a KeePass database to securely store and retrieve the encryption and account credentials, ensuring enhanced security for your sensitive data.

 ### KeePass Download:
 - [KeePassXC Download](https://keepassxc.org/download/)